Pawsitively Purrrfect Pets And Their Superstar Athlete Owners

 Ross Ohlendorft and the Longhorns

 No bull, no joke.
 Former MLB pitcher Ross Ohlendorf, a Princeton graduate, was a journeyman on the diamond but a fixture on his family farm down in Texas.
+Ross learned the art of farming from his family, and the skill turned out to be pretty practical.
+A baseball career will eventually end, but farming never dies.

 On the family ranch near Austin, Texas, Ross and his father are in charge of 250 longhorns, and with a Princeton degree, managing the cattle shouldn’t be too tall of a task.
+Talk about grabbing your second career by the horns.
+Talk about hitting a home run in retirement.